Supramolecular-Polymer-Chemistry/TikhonovRelaxationSpectra/README.md

 ## Output

   *The plots will appear in the Spyder plot viewer.
-It is not exported unless manually saved.*
+No images are exported unless manually saved.*
 - A plot of the computed relaxation spectrum
 - A plot of the L-curve with the selected corner
 - Output text file containing the relaxation spectrum (`data_output`; here `export_data.txt`).
 This contains two columns, the relaxation times and their respective relaxation strengths.
 Note that the relaxation times will be in the same unit as the provided time data.